ablwr/ablwr.github.io/_posts/2024-02-23-researching-file-formats-26-3dm.md

 Is that open?

 This format feels a bit like abandonware to me, or at least it's approaching that title soon?
-The so-called "open" documentation has to be retrieved via a form that doesn't work, or faxing a request to a number.
+This thought series to be continued next week.